vasanthanbdev/vasanthanbdev/README.md

 # Hi there!
 I'm Vasanthan 👋 🧑‍💻

-a student with a passion for software engineering and competitive programming.
+A student with a passion for computer science and technology.
+Currently doing competetive programming.
 I enjoy solving algorithmic problems, participating in coding contests, and learning new data structures and algorithms.

 ## Skills